ORNL/ORNL-HydraGNN-graph-generative-models/README.md

 # Diffusion Models on Graphs with HydraGNN
-Welcome to our Diffusion Model repository! 🎉 This project builds on HydraGNN, leveraging its powerful GNN and ML utilities for training, testing, and model optimization.
-We've added diffusion modeling on graphs to explore new horizons in graph-based learning. 🚀
+ This project builds on HydraGNN, leveraging its powerful GNN and ML utilities for training, testing, and model optimization.

 ## Features
     * Graph Neural Networks (GNN): Utilizing HydraGNN's robust GNN architecture for effective graph modeling.